 If you have not told your doctor about any of the above, tell them before you start

 Taking other medicines

-Some medicines and Zidoval Vaginal Gel may interfere with each other.
+Some medicines and Zidoval may interfere with each other.
 These include:

-Before using Zidoval Vaginal Gel, discuss with your doctor whether you may consume alcohol while using Zidoval.
-There have
+Discuss with your doctor whether you may drink alcohol during treatment with Zidoval.

 Follow all directions given to you by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.